salesforce/best/docs/content/docs/continuous-integration.md

 best --compareStats ${BASE_COMMIT} ${TARGET_COMMIT} --externalStorage=@best/store-aws
 ```

 You must also set the `AWS_BUCKET_NAME` environment variable so that Best knows where to look for your artifacts.
-Additionally, you must make your bucket publically accessible so that Best can read and write into it.
+Additionally, you must make your bucket publicly accessible so that Best can read and write into it.

 ::: important
 This is necessary if you want to use a [remote runner](/guide/running-remotely) to run your benchmarks.